 Approximately 68.6 percent of those who completed the career technical training in 2011 were placed in a training-related job, the military, or postsecondary education.
-In addition, on the 12-Month Follow-up Survey, 67.5 percent of graduates reported that they were employed, in the military, or completing their education.3 To see additional results or results by Job Corp site, visit the interactive map, and learn more about Job Corps, how to apply, and what is offered through the program.
+In addition, on the 12-Month Follow-up Survey, 67.5 percent of graduates reported that they were employed, in the military, or completing their education.3 To see additional results or results by Job Corp site and learn more about Job Corps, how to apply, and what is offered through the program.

 The 21st Century Conservation Service Corps (21CSC) is based on service-learning principles that help youth develop environmental and civic responsibility while acquiring knowledge, job skills, and exposure to careers in natural and cultural resource management.
 Young people ages 15 to 25 from diverse backgrounds, including tribal and underserved populations, those who have little or no opportunity to experience the outdoors, and young women and girls, can participate in eight- to 10-week projects during the summer or through full-time employment.
 Examples include

 - the U.S. Department of the Interior‒funded Youth Conservation Corps;

 - the National Park Service partnership with nonprofit organizations to support the Public Land Corps;